Alfresco/alfresco-ng2-components/docs/card-view.component.md

 ## Details

 You define the property list, the CardViewComponent does the rest.
 Each property represents a card view item (a row) in the card view component.
-At the time of writing two different kind of card view item (property type) is supported out of the box ([text](#card-text-item) item and [date](#card-date-item) item) but you can define your own custom types as well.
+At the time of writing three a few kind of card view item (property type) is supported out of the box (e.g: [text](#card-text-item) item and [date](#card-date-item) item) but you can define your own custom types as well.

 ### Editing